 A two-car minimum garage is required and four car maximum is permitted unless otherwise approved by the SPDRC.
 No more than three door openings shall face the front/street right of way.
-Garage door materials shall include wood, metal, glass, steel and fiberglass.
+Garage door materials shall include wood, metal, glass, steel and fiberglass, as approved by the SPDRC.
 No materials shall be reflective.
 Garage door colors should be applied to blend with trim colors and other finishes of the home.
 Accent colors may be considered by the SPDRC.
 Garage doors shall not dominate the front view of the home.

-Wall Appurtenances
+7. Wall Appurtenances

-Wall decorations, shutters, bay windows, flower boxes, balconies and other wall appurtenances shall be simple, functional and well integrated with the total design.
+Wall decorations, shutters, bay windows, flower boxes, balconies and other wall appurtenances shall be simple, functional and well-integrated with the total design.